Richard Crashaw: Parents

 Thomas Sutton bequeathed money to maintain a chapel, hospital, and school at the London Charterhouse, a former Carthusian monastery, where Crashaw studied from 1629 to 1631.

 Richard Crashaw was born in London, England, circa 1612 or 1613.
-He was the only son of William Crashaw (1572–1626).
-The exact date of Richard Crawshaw's birth and the name of his mother are unknown; it is believed that he was born either in late 1612 or in January 1613.
+He was the only son of William Crashaw.
+The exact date of Richard Crashaw's birth and the name of his mother are unknown; it is believed that he was born either in late 1612 or in January 1613.
 His mother, William Crashaw's first wife, may have died while he was an infant.
 William Crashaw's second wife, Elizabeth Skinner, whom he married in 1619, died in 1620 in childbirth.
 Richard Crashaw may have been baptised by James Ussher, later the Archbishop of Armagh.

 William Crashaw was a Cambridge-educated clergyman who served as a preacher at London's Inner Temple.
 He was born in or near Handsworth in the West Riding of Yorkshire, and came from a wealthy family.
 William Crashaw wrote and published many pamphlets advocating Puritan theology that were sharply critical of Catholicism.
 Despite his opposition to Catholic thought, William Crashaw was attracted by Catholic devotion; he translated many verses by Catholic poets from Latin to English.
 According to Cornelius Clifford, William Crashaw was "a man of unchallenged repute for learning in his day, an argumentative but eloquent preacher, strong in his Protestantism, and fierce in his denunciation of 'Romish falsifications' and 'besotted Jesuitries'".